 The school is proud to offer many extra-curricular activities.
-There are many visits in curriculum time to support areas of learning including Moreton River, Nothe Fort in Weymouth, and the Tithe Barn at Abbotsbury.
-The Year 4 children have many more opportunities, which vary from year to year but always include the residential visit to Hooke Court.
+There are many visits in curriculum time to support areas of learning including Moreton River, Nothe Fort in Weymouth, and Maiden Castle in Dorchester.
+The Year 4 children have many more opportunities, which vary from year to year but always include the residential visit to Hooke Court